Department of Communication Disorders and Sciences

 kyle.h.mamiya@csun.edu

 Mamiya co-teaches CD 661, which provides a fundamental understanding of the diagnostic and therapy rationales for, and techniques used, to help those with voice disorders.
 He gives students a thorough grounding in various problems that impact vocal function and those involved with these issues.
+He also co-teaches CD 501 with Dr. Biel.
 With an M.S.
 Communicative Disorders from CSUN, CCC-SLP designation, and B.S.
 Biology from UCLA, he has an intensive background in this field.
 He emphasizes a hands-on approach to learning and demonstrating knowledge for assessment and intervention methods.
 Students will benefit from the approach of a professional determined to help others optimize their skills and craft.

 Rosie Quezada, M.A.